Frequently Asked Questions

 Do teachers have to get the Computer Science certification to teach computer science at the 7-12 level?

 - Not necessarily.
 Middle school and high school teachers can teach lessons or units on computer science within another course, such as teaching data modeling in science class.
 Teachers can also incorporate the new Computer Science and Digital Fluency standards into interdisciplinary units.
 For instance, an ELA teacher, library media specialist, or social studies teacher may incorporate some of the standards into a unit on media literacy.
 The situation is different for teachers who teach computer science courses.
-After Sept 1, 2023, the certifications eligible to teach computer science courses will change.
+After Sept 1, 2024, the certifications eligible to teach computer science courses will change.
 There will be cases where a teacher who has been teaching a computer science course will need to either have the new computer science certification or apply for the Statement of Continued Eligibility (SOCE).
-The Computer Science SOCE application will be available in TEACH in 2022.
+The Computer Science SOCE application is available in TEACH.
 More information on the certification and SOCE can be found in the March 2018 Regents Item, as well as on the Computer Science Statement of Continued Eligibility (SOCE) webpage.

 How can I apply for a Computer Science certification?